Shadia Nankya

-Shadia Nankya (born 25 November 2001) is a Ugandan footballer who plays as a defender for USL Super League club Dallas Trinity, on loan from the Washington Spirit, and the Uganda national team.
+Shadia Nankya (born 25 November 2001) is a Ugandan footballer who plays as a defender for Première Ligue club Le Havre AC and the Uganda national team.

 Club career

-UCA Lady Cardinals

 Nankya has played for UCU Lady Cardinals in Uganda.
 She suffered a knee injury in May 2022, which kept her out of action until February 2023.
 She later joined FC Masar, where she made 27 appearances and scored three goals.